pingdomserver/scout-ao/README.md

 # PSM -> AppOptics migration toolset

-This repository provides a toolset for migrating from PSM/Scout to AppOptics/Snap infrastructure monitoring.
+This repository provides a toolset for migrating from PSM/Scout to AppOptics/SolarWinds Snap Agent infrastructure monitoring.
 Migration needs to be performed on each monitored server.

 ## Table of contents